 Market Intelligence

 The auto corridor along I-85 is a standout for flatbed carriers.
-BMW at Spartanburg, Mercedes at Vance, Hyundai and Kia in Georgia — these plants generate steel, parts, and tooling runs year-round at rates that don't swing the way spot freight does.
+BMW at Spartanburg, Mercedes at Vance, Hyundai and Kia in Georgia - these plants generate steel, parts, and tooling runs year-round on consistent dedicated lanes that don't swing the way spot freight does.
 The Port of Savannah has been expanding continuously to handle growing import volume, and Charleston's port handles auto exports moving the other direction.

-Reefer carriers should plan around Florida produce season — January through April is when it runs hard, and the northbound lanes from Homestead and Plant City pay well during that window.
-This isn't a secret, but having a dispatcher who plans your positioning ahead of peak rather than scrambling for loads once season starts makes a real difference in what you earn.
+Reefer carriers should plan around Florida produce season - January through April is when it runs hard, and the northbound lanes from Homestead and Plant City pay well during that window.
+This isn't a secret, but having a dispatcher who plans your positioning ahead of peak makes a real difference in what solo owner-operators actually earn.
+Our dispatch service covers the full Southeast freight calendar.

 Southeast Freight Questions